-South Africa has a GDP of more than $400 billion and offers excellent opportunities for foreign investors.
+South Africa offers excellent opportunities for foreign investors.
 The major sectors of the country’s diversified economy include agriculture, fisheries, mining, food processing, vehicle manufacturing, energy, telecommunication, and textiles.
-The combined value of South Africa’s imports and exports is equal to 63% of GDP, which shows the importance of foreign trade in the economic landscape.
+The combined value of South Africa’s imports and exports is equal to 58.2% of GDP, which shows the importance of foreign trade in the economic landscape.

 Currency: South African Rand

 Principal Languages: English, Afrikaans, Zulu, Xhosa, Southern Sotho, Tswana

 Capital City: Cape Town